How To Create A Pitch Deck: Tips For A Good Pitch Deck

 - Easy to act on

-As per research conducted by DocSend, on average, investors employ 3 minutes and 44 seconds to each pitch deck that they receive.
+According to research conducted by DocSend, on average, investors employ 3 minutes and 44 seconds to each pitch deck they receive.
 Therefore, it all comes down to less than 4 minutes to make a long-lasting impression.
-So, what are the right ways to best optimizing the fundraising pitch deck for your product?
+So, how to write a pitch deck for your product the right way?

 Each slide of your pitch deck must be comprehensible and sway the investor before they jump onto the next one.
-Hence, it is up to you to make every second, and every slide count.
-Broadly speaking, pitch decks do not, and must not carry more than 19 slides.
+Hence, it is up to you to make every second and every slide count.
+Broadly speaking, pitch decks do not and must not carry more than 19 slides.
 Luckily, we’ll get the job done in just 10!
-Have a look:
+Take a look at our collection of pro tips for a good pitch deck:

 Slide 1 — Vision and the value proposition

 This is the curtain opening of your pitch deck.
+Visual presentation is important and should be representative but laconic.
 Basically, the first slide acts as a cover that demonstrates a quick overview of your product, and the value that you intend to provide to your customers.
-It must include your company’s name, tagline, and logo.
+It must include a concise layout with your company’s name, tagline, and logo.
 This slide might be on the screen for long, even before you begin with the presentation.
 Therefore, consider it as the best performer on your stage.

 Pro tip: A wise way to make the best out of this slide is to consider it as a Twitter feed — describe your product/business within 140 characters.
 Additionally, to make a statement, you can go creative with your value proposition by setting it against well-established companies.
 For instance, you may have witnessed many taglines that begin with: